French journalist kidnapped in northern Mali appears in video

 Reuters was not immediately able to confirm the clip’s authenticity.

+“In consultation with the news organisations that employed him, we decided not to announce that he had been taken hostage so as not to hinder a rapid possible outcome,” Deloire said.

+“We are asking Malian and French authorities to do everything possible to obtain his release.”

-Reporting by John Irish and Bate Felix ; editing by John Stonestreet
+Reporting by John Irish and Bate Felix; Editing by John Stonestreet and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.